About The Artist

 The Early Years

-The artist can’t remember a time when creativity wasn’t a driving force in his life.
-“I think my own aspirations developed just as a natural extension of living in a small forest town, accompanied by highly skilled local craftsmen and handymen, and the ingenuity that life back at this time required,” he says.
-Still in high school, Heiko developed an interest in woodturning.
-However, lacking many of the materials and tools needed, he had to use some of that ingenuity.
-He built his first lathe from spare metal T-bars, the wheelbase of an old table saw, and the motor from a defective washing machine.
+Heiko’s parents frequently took him to visit artisans in nearby mountain villages, further immersing him in a culture of craftsmanship.
+“I think my own aspirations developed just as a natural extension of living in a small forest town, surrounded by highly skilled craftsmen and the ingenuity that life at this time required,” he recalls.
+By high school, he had developed a passion for woodturning but lacked access to proper tools and materials.
+Undeterred, he built his first lathe from spare metal T-bars, an old table saw wheelbase, and the motor from a defective washing machine.

-Heiko took every opportunity he could to study art and craft while he was growing up and throughout his college years, attending formal classes in both artistic and technical drawing, realistic and abstract painting with various media, including sculpture.
-Along with his passion for fine craftsmanship, Weiner had always been deeply interested in the American Southwest, so after completing a PhD in chemistry, he made a trip to see Colorado and Oregon, and, as he puts it, “There was no turning back after that.”
-He relocated to the United States in 1994, living in Colorado, West Virginia, and Michigan before ultimately settling in Houston, Texas, where he now lives and has his studio.
+Heiko pursued every opportunity to study art, attending formal classes in artistic and technical drawing, as well as realistic and abstract painting.
+He also explored sculpture, developing a deep appreciation for three-dimensional forms.
+After earning a PhD in chemistry, his long-standing fascination with the American Southwest led him to travel to Colorado and Oregon.
+“There was no turning back after that,” he says.
+In 1994, he relocated to the United States, living in Colorado, West Virginia, and Michigan before ultimately settling in Houston, Texas, where he now lives and maintains his studio.

 Culture & Style